ManishDevops/Chef-Starter-Guide/README.md

      Chef server can be used for free and the premium features are free for 25 nodes.

-I will be discussing on premises Chef for a standalone deployment.
+I will be discussing on premises Chef for standalone deployment.

 ### Chef can be installed on following servers:
     1. Ubuntu